 thought in advance, A Good atmosphere industry must be created between employees

 and employers.
-On the other hand, employees also should not use strikes as a
+On the other hand, employees also should not use strike as a

 weapon .Industrial Relations are crucial and complex.
-In brief faith is needed
+In brief the faith is need

 on both the sides for functioning.

 - S.S.
 Rana & Co.
 (2023, June 26). https://ssrana.in/corporate-laws/labour-laws S.S.
 Rana & Co.

 - Code on Wages Ministry of Labour & Employment https://labour.gov.in/code-wages | Government of India. (n.d.)

 - Sood, G. (2021, November 15). https://www.lexology.com/library/detail.aspx?g=ac04f76c-e587-4ae7-bae0-bc3d8790efcd POS Act 2013 - Regulations And Implementations.
 Lexology.